argodev/argodev.github.io/pages/publications.md

 <!-- bibbase.org should work with following code unless you are hosting domain over https. -->

 {% if page.bibtex %}
- {% if page.bibtex contains 'http' %}
+ {% if page.bibtex contains 'https' %}
   {% assign domain = '' %}
   {% else %}
   {% assign domain = site.url %}